mabuu2000/daily-grind-pricing-analysis/README.md

   - Minimalist Keychain: 16.33% margin.
   - Logo Hoodie (Black): 16.61% margin.
 - Raise the price of the Gooseneck Electric Kettle, which is currently at a 29.08% margin, to get it above the 30% margin requirement.

+**Dashboard Features:**
+- Dynamis slicers to swap the dashboard visuals to analyze revenue, profit, margin and quantity.
+- A RFM analysis to track performance metrics across 6 customer groups.